kytulendu/rra-krr/rrowl.md

 **Fanged God form or feral form**

 This form is a much more family friendly version of his true form.
 He know of this form as a distant memory he received while he was in painful transformation from a Rra-krr into what he is now.
-In this form, he bear resemblance to a large black furred saber-toothed lion-like creature with glowing red eyes and slit pupils, lion like tail and a pair of horns and a pair of ears, that walk on four legs like Earth's big cats, with varies size depending on his will, ranging from the size of small kitten to the size of a star, the default size is about 220 cm (7.2 ft) measure from shoulder to feet.
+In this form, he bear resemblance to a large red striped black furred saber-toothed big-cat-like creature, with Red/black mane, glowing red eyes and slit pupils, lion like tail, a pair of horns and a pair of ears, that walk on four legs like Earth's big cats, with varies size depending on his will, ranging from the size of small kitten to the size of a star, the usual size is about 220 cm (7.2 ft) measure from shoulder to feet.

-In this form, he have enhance strength, speed and endurance, able to do all telepath things without taking Nepeta-Leaves extract, even better, his telepathic ability is greatly improve, surpassed the most powerful telepathic creature in Known Space (and possibly beyond) and given him access to various powers he received from The Hidden Temple incident.
-Such as extra sensory that enable him to "see" the soul of any being or ability to traverse other dimension/other universe.
+In this form, he have enhance strength, speed and endurance, able to do all telepath things without taking Nepeta-Leaves extract, even better, his telepathic ability is greatly improve, surpassed the most powerful telepathic creature in explored space (and possibly beyond) and given him access to various powers he received from The Hidden Temple incident.
+Such as extra sensory that enable him to "see" the soul of any being or ability to teleport to anywhere he desired or traverse to/from other dimension/other universe.
 Although the abilities is a lots less powerful than when he was in true form.

 This form also "accidentally" look like those depicted in Rra-krr's art as a representation of The Fanged God, a Rra-krr's deity.
 And due to this, he rarely shape-shift into this form, as it might cause some chaos among the religious Rra-krr if being seen.

 **True form**

 The last one is true form, which is what he was turned into after The Hidden Temple Incident.
 In this form, he appear as some kind of terrifying (for some) eldritch big cat monster thingy that looks like the result of combination of flesh, fur and bones, with some otherworldly touch.
-The head was looks like a saber-tooth cat skull, with strange red colored eye like symbol craved on the forehead, red glowing orbs for eyes in empty eyes socket, two pair of horns (which kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
+The head was looks like a saber-tooth cat skull, with strange red colored symbol craved on the forehead, red glowing orbs for eyes in empty eyes socket, two pair of horns (which kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
 The body was covered with black fur.
 The tail is lion-like.
 With usual height the same as Feral form (on all four).
 He can stood on 2 legs or on all four in this form.

 This form give him access to all power he have in feral form without any restriction, with addition, for example, the power to possess and take total control of any space ship then move entire ship to other dimension/other universe or a power to corrupt those who have weak mind and slowly mutate them in to... something vile... that would twisted their mind and their fresh and made them a loyal servant that worship him as their deity and willing to do any of his binding...